thisismydesign/encapsulate/README.md

 ## How to use it?

-The [encapsulators](https://github.com/thisismydesign/encapsulators) gem contains a collection of practical functions to be used with the Encapsulate.
-Maybe the solution for your use case is already implemented.
-If not then please consider adding it.
+The [encapsulators](https://github.com/thisismydesign/encapsulators) gem contains a collection of practical functions to be used with Encapsulate.
+You may check if your use case is already implemented.
+If not then please consider contributing it.

 Below you will find some insight on how to create and structure your call chains but you can also head right to the [unit tests](https://github.com/thisismydesign/encapsulate/blob/master/spec/encapsulate_spec.rb) for hands-on examples.